JohnnyGOX17/john-gentile-website/kb/lifestyle/personal_finance.md

 > “By periodically investing in an index fund…the know-nothing investor can actually outperform most investment professionals.”- Warren Buffett

 Besides minimizing fees- as discussed above- holding onto investments for a long time (>1 year) is generally advisable as, statistically speaking, there is [regression toward the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean) with investment vehicles; this is the phenomenon where over time, the rate of return will come closer to the expected average, rather than an extreme high or low.
+Compounding interest is also a huge factor in long term success; for instance of Warren Buffett's $84.5 billion net worth, $84.2 billion was achieved after his 50th birthday, and $81.5 billion after his 60th.
+Consitency over time plays much more of a factor than short term decisions.

 ### Remove Emotions From Investing